 The rules for the functioning of the electricity sector are set out in EU legislation and are implemented into the Slovak legal system.
 The primary legislation regulating the electricity sector is the Energy Act and the Regulation Act.
 Secondary legislation, in the form of regulations, decrees and decisions, provide further detail.
 The secondary legislation is adopted by the government, the Ministry of Economy and the RONI.
-One of the most important pieces of secondary legislation is the Market Rules adopted by the government in the form of a regulation.
-The Ministry of Economy and the Regulatory Council prepare strategic documents setting out long-term objectives and priorities for the energy sector, including the Energy Policy, the Energy Security Strategy and the Regulatory Policy for the Upcoming Period 2012 - 2016 (Regulatory Policy).
-The Regulatory Policy designates principles, aims, objectives and means of regulation in network industries and it is prepared for a term of four years; current Regulatory Policy covers the regulatory term of 2012-2016.
+One of the most important pieces of secondary legislation is the Market Rules adopted by the RONI in the form of a decree.
+The Regulatory Council and the Ministry of Economy prepare strategic documents setting out long-term objectives and priorities for the energy sector, including the Energy Policy, the Energy Security Strategy and the Regulatory Policy for the Upcoming Period 2012-2016 (Regulatory Policy).
+The Regulatory Policy designates principles, aims, objectives and means of regulation in network industries and is prepared for a term of four years; current Regulatory Policy covers the regulatory term of 2012-2016.
 This document substantially governs the functioning of the electricity sector.
+The Regulatory Council has the right to amend the Regulatory Policy, and it typically uses this right once a year.

-The RONI is the regulatory authority for the electricity sector.
+The RONI is the most important regulatory authority for the electricity sector.
 As such, it largely influences the daily functioning of the electricity sector.
 SEI is the controlling and supervisory body that performs state supervision over the electricity sector.
 SEPS, DSOs and the OKTE have partial regulatory power that is performed by issuing their operational and technical rules.
 All such rules are subject to approval by the RONI.